donomii/tagdb/README.md

       -verbose
             Show files as they are loaded

+-verbose will print every filename as it is scanned.

+By default, tagloader will treat the entire contents of the file as one "search result".
+It reads the entire file, building a tag list, and then stores that list.
+There are two options to control this:
--verbose will print every filename as it is scanned, and -noContents will ignore the file contents and only load the file path (split up by usual word boundaries).

--noContents is handy for indexing things like mp3 collections.
+-noContents will ignore the file contents and only store the file path (split up by usual word boundaries).
+Searches will only return a file if your search word occurs in the file name.  -noContents is handy for indexing things like mp3 collections and photographs, where the contents contain no text.

+-everyLine will store every line in a text file separately, so search results can return multiple lines in the same file.
+You can then jump to the correct line using programs like tagshell.

-Tagloader creates a record in the database, consisting of the tags generated, and the path to the file (based on the command line argument).
+Tagloader creates a record in the database using on the path to the file (based on the command line argument).
+It does no further processing of the path, and won't even normalise it.
 So if you give it a relative path, it will store relative paths, which will make it difficult to find the file again if you search for it while in another directory.

 Relative paths are useful for things like indexing a webserver directory, so you can later build a full URL from the relative path and the server name.
-Full paths are more useful if you plan to access the files from the same machine you loaded them from.
+Absolute paths are more useful if you plan to access the files from the command line or other programs.

 ### tagquery